The module aims to:

-The projects are open to all 3rd year students in Physics, on either the 3-year BSc Physics and Physics & Astronomy, or the 4-year M.Phys Physics, Physics & Astronomy and Theoretical Physics courses.
+The projects are open to all 3rd year students in Physics, on either the 3-year BSc Physics/Physics & Astronomy or the 4-year MPhys Physics/Physics & Astronomy/Theoretical Physics courses.
 Students undertake the project in either the Michaelmas term (October-December) or the Epiphany term (January-March/April).

 Teams consist of 4-6 students grouped together by the course organiser.
-The students are able to swap teams, but are discouraged from doing so (and indeed rarely do).
 Each student is expected to work on the project for 9 hours per week for 8 weeks.
 Students are required to meet together on a regular basis and to keep minutes of those meetings.

 Student teams meet with their client at the beginning of the project and provide an oral presentation and a copy of their report to their client at the end.
-If the project has required that they build a piece of equipment this is normally provided to the client, too.
+If the project has required that they build a piece of equipment, this is normally provided to the client as well.

 …the team gave a great presentation and seemed really enthusiastic about the project which was great.
 My colleagues were really impressed with their work.